erszcz/msc-thesis/dfly-multiboot.md

 - introducing a well defined interface between a bootloader and an operating system (allowing the same bootloader to load different OSes).

-[^4]: E.g. a graphical user interface implementation most probably
+[^ft:pifeatures]: E.g. a graphical user interface implementation most probably
                   will not require platform specific adjustments;
                   same goes for booting over a network (with the exception of a network interface driver, of course).

 The bootloader implementing the Multiboot Specification is GNU GRUB.
 Thanks to the modular architecture and clever design,